Part 7: Implementing commands

 The command tool

-The notebook uses a placeholder processor that returns the template unchanged:
+In the notebook you use a placeholder processor that returns the template unchanged:

 def process_template(template: str, arguments: str) -> str: